SerenityOS/serenity/Base/usr/share/man/man1/Ladybird.md

 ## Description

-`Browser` is an application used to view the World Wide Web.
+`Ladybird Browser` is an application used to view the World Wide Web.
 It is built on top of Serenity's own `LibWeb` and `LibJS` engines, allowing it to render HTML, CSS, and JavaScript.

 ## Options